orange-cloudfoundry/logs-service-broker/README.md

 - `hasPrefix <param> <prefix>`: Check if prefix exists in param
 - `hasSuffix <param> <prefix>`: Check if suffix exists in param
-- `ret access.to.value.from.key`: Get the value of a key in a map by exploring it in dot format, e.g: this `{"foo": {"exists": ["my-value"]}` can be take by doing `ret "foo.exists.0"`
+- `ret access.to.value.from.key`: Get the value of a key in a map by exploring it in dot format, e.g: this `{"foo": {"exists": ["my-value"]}` can be done with `ret "foo.exists.0"`

 **tips**: on `ret` function you can use special key `first` and `last` on a slice for respectively the first value of a slice or the last one.

 ### forwarder.parsing_key

-Some of key/value pair have special effect, those pairs defined will be use as parsing value until there is nothing to parse anymore, we call them parsing keys.
+Some of the key/value pairs have special effect; those pairs defined will be used as parsing value until there is nothing to parse anymore, we call them parsing keys.

-By default parsing keys are:
+By default, parsing keys are:
 - `@message`
 - `@raw`
 - `text`